 Focus on endurance, physical fitness, and strength training to ensure you’re at your best fitness level.
 Some of the unique attractions you’ll encounter along the way include Lukla Airport, Namche, Tengboche, Kala Patthar, Gorakhshep, and the breathtaking view of Mount Everest, the world’s highest peak at 8849 meters above sea level.

-The EBC trek is a high altitude distance and duration trek that will take a toll on your body.
-So, to always get tired, you have to prepare for it.
-You must ensure you are vital, especially your core and leg, as you must trek for a long time.
+The EBC trek is a high-altitude distance and duration trek that will take a toll on your body.
+To avoid always feeling tired, you need to prepare for it.
+You must ensure that you are vital, especially your core and legs, as you will be trekking for a long time.
 So, let’s learn how to train for the Everest Base Camp Trek.

 Table of Contents